department-of-veterans-affairs/va.gov-team/teams/vsa/teams/benefits-memorials-2/charter.md

 Reduce the time it takes for a Veteran to achieve an outcome through self-service means.

 ### **VSA North Star**
-Ship more valuable things.
+Impact Rate

 ### Team Mission Statement:
 To provide the ability for Veteran to complete their whole DLC orders online on line at VA.gov (previously Forms: 2345 & 2346).
-Education: TBD (tentative meeting set for Jan 6th)

 ### Team Vision:
-Build an online experience that allows veterans to easily apply for, track, and manage the enrollment process for school.
+Increase Veteran's over-all customer satifaction when ordering items from the Denver Logistic Center.

 ### Team North Star:
-Increase Veteran's awareness of GI Bill education, reduce application processing time, increase veteran's awarness of what is required for each step.
-Increase Veteran's over-all customer satifaction when ordering items from the Denver Logistic Center.
+Number of online DLC orders

 ## What we work on